Dunn ensures safe drinking water through new treatment plant

-The City of Dunn’s water system consists of one conventional treatment plant, valves, hydrants, three elevated storage tanks, one booster pump station, and approximately 115 miles of distribution pipelines.
+The City of Dunn’s water system includes one conventional treatment plant.
+It also has valves, hydrants, three elevated storage tanks, one booster pump station, and about 115 miles of pipelines.

 The City of Dunn withdraws water from the Cape Fear River and treats this water to federal and state standards using a conventional treatment plant with a capacity of 8.0 million gallons per day (MGD).
 The City is allowed to withdraw up to 12.0 MGD from the Cape Fear River.
 Currently, the average daily withdrawal is approximately over 3.0 MGD to meet the demands of the service area.